Has the I'm A Celebrity Australia 2026 winner already leaked?

 I’m A Celebrity… Get Me Out Of Here!
 Australia 2026 is slightly different this year, as it’s pre-recorded, and, with filming wrapped up in December, the final episode has already been filmed.

-So, has the winner been leaked?
+So, was the winner leaked?
 Well, perhaps partly!
 One publication has reported the identity of the three celebs who apparently make it to the final.

 However, Julia Morris told Chattr that even she doesn’t know who has won the show yet, adding that she believes fans will find it hard to pick a favourite this season.